theflofly/dnn_from_scratch_py/README.md

+# Note

+The project works with python 2.7.

 # About

 This project provides the python code that supports this [blog post](https://matrices.io/deep-neural-network-from-scratch/) (if you are a beginner, you should read it).